TheatreLight/http_server/README.md

   server [PORT] [ADDRESS] [DIRECTORY]

-For example, ./server 9000 127.0.0.1 my_dir/my_folder/.
-Note that the dir parameter must end with "/".
+For example, ./server 9000 127.0.0.1 my_dir/my_folder.
+Make sure the dir parameter do not end with "/".